luiscarlosgph/easyipc/README.md

 ```

 # Support
-This code uses [FIFOs](https://man7.org/linux/man-pages/man7/pipe.7.html) and particularly [os.mkfifo](https://docs.python.org/3/library/os.html#os.mkfifo)), which are supported by Unix-like systems only.
+This code uses [FIFOs](https://man7.org/linux/man-pages/man7/pipe.7.html) (particularly [os.mkfifo](https://docs.python.org/3/library/os.html#os.mkfifo)), which are supported by Unix-like systems only.
 This code has been tested in Ubuntu 16.04 and Ubuntu 18.04.